Grievance Procedure for Academic Matters

 a.
 Students who have concerns about other academic matters involving a faculty member should, in most cases, first seek conciliation with the faculty member.

 c.
-The chair of division and the dean will coordinate efforts to address and to decide the resolution of the student’s concern.
+The chair of the appropriate division and the dean will coordinate efforts to address and to decide the resolution of the student’s concern.

 d.
 Either the student or faculty member may appeal this decision by presenting his or her case to the Academic Concerns Committee.
 The decision of the Committee is final and not subject to further appeal.

 *For Students residing in and taking classes in Arizona: If the complaint cannot be resolved after exhausting the institution’s grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
 The student must contact the State Board for further details.
-The State Board address is 1400 W. Washington Street, Room 260, Phoenix, AZ 85007, phone # 602-542-5709, website address: www.azppse.gov.
+The State Board address is 1740 West Adams Street #3008, Phoenix, AZ 85007, phone # 602-542-5709, website address: www.azppse.gov.